InverenceBBS/TOL.jl/README.md

     The general successor function for the *class* of any defined Atomic Fechados is defined in  `src/Utilities.jl`; a method overriding it can be provided by a function of signature `function succ(T::ASF,k)` where `ASF` is the name of the user defined Atomic Fechado.

 For convenience, we keep them all in `src/Fechados/`.

+# TODO

+- [ ] implement a stronger logic for the operators (checking for equality, so to simplify algebraic operations)
+- [ ] introduce comparison for composed objects
+- [ ] maybe experiment with different operator symbols to better capture the algebraic properties.